DOSING & ADMINISTRATION: REBLOZYL DOSING

 • Interrupt treatment

-• Restart when the Hgb is no more than 11 g/dL
+• Restart at same dose when the Hgb is no more than 11 g/dL

 Increase in Hgb >2 g/dL within 3 weeks in the absence of transfusions and: